rdyson/morsel/README.md

 <img src="logo.png" alt="Morsel" width="200">

-Daily article digest in a podcast.
+Daily article digest in a podcast for a few cents an episode.
 Forward links throughout the day, get a single podcast episode each morning summarizing each article.

 ## How it works